Hamiltonian learning via quantum Zeno effect: Protocol overview

-In the second step of the protocol, once the target patches have been dynamically isolated via the Zeno procedure, their local dynamics are characterized through QPT.
-The routine described in \ref{sub:coeff_learning} is applied independently and in parallel to each patch, yielding an estimate of the channel governing the effective evolution.
-Due to experimental noise, the reconstructed Choi matrix $\hat{\Upsilon}$ obtained from linear inversion does not, in general, represent a valid physical quantum process.
+In the postprocessing stage, this data is used to compute the Choi matrices $\hat{\Upsilon}$ for each patch via linear inversion as described in Section \ref{sub:coeff_learning}.
+However, due to experimental noise, the reconstructed matrices do not, in general, correspond to valid physical quantum processes.
 Several methods have been proposed to project such noisy estimates onto the space of physical quantum channels \cite{Knee_QPS, surawy2022projected, Barbera_QPS, Quiroga2023_QPS, DiColandrea2024_QPS, Bao_QPS, Jaouni2024_QPS, Xiao_QPS}.
 In our case, we expect the true underlying process to be unitary and the noise to be small.
 Therefore, we assume $\varLambda$ to be unitary and obtain an estimate of the physical process by taking the rank-1 approximation of $\hat{\Upsilon}$, reshaping it into its superoperator form, and extracting its unitary polar factor $\hat{U}$.
 The effective Hamiltonian of the patch is then retrieved as